kissmetrics/km-support/_posts/2013-04-19-javascript-specific.md

 ## Tracking Outbound Link Clicks - `trackClickOnOutboundLink`

-The default method of tracking clicks by KISSmetrics works well for most cases.
-However, if you are trying to track a click on an outbound link (a link to a different website), it is possible for the browser to change pages before it has a chance to send the data to KISSmetrics.
+The default method of tracking clicks by Kissmetrics works well for most cases.
+However, if you are trying to track a click on an outbound link (a link to a different website), it is possible for the browser to change pages before it has a chance to send the data to Kissmetrics.
 For these cases, there is an alternative function available: `trackClickOnOutboundLink`:

 {% highlight html %}
 <a href="http://othersite.com" id="link1">Visit Other Site</a>